Email contacts that are known Canadians will be processed under Canadian Anti-Spam Law (CASL) rules.

 Less than 23 months ago

 If any transaction data, specifically around a financial purchase date, was not being sent to Ascent360 correctly, that would impact the customer’s email permission for any contacts being processed under CASL rules.
-Because of this, a lack of transaction data would show more people as 'soft' unsubscribes than those that are.
+Because of this, a lack of transaction data will result in a higher percentage of implicit unsubscribes.